radiantearth/stac-api-spec/fragments/filter/README.md

 - Temporal Operators
   (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:temporal-operators`) defines the
   same operators as OAF Part 3 CQL Enhanced Temporal Operators.
-- Custom Functions (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:custom-functions`) defines the same operators as OAF Part 3 CQL Custom Functions.
+- Custom Functions (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:functions`) defines the same operators as OAF Part 3 CQL Custom Functions.
-- Arithmetic Expressions: (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:arithmetic-expressions`) defines the same operators as OAF Part 3 CQL Arithmetic Expressions.
+- Arithmetic Expressions: (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:arithmetic`) defines the same operators as OAF Part 3 CQL Arithmetic Expressions.
-- Array Operators: (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:array-operators`) defines the same operators as OAF Part 3 CQL Array Operators.
+- Array Operators: (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:array-operators-operators`) defines the same operators as OAF Part 3 CQL Array Operators.
-- Property-Property Comparisons: (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:property-property-comparisons`) allows the
+- Property-Property Comparisons: (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:property-property`) allows the
   use of queryables (e.g., properties) in both positions of a clause, not just in the first position.
-This allows predicates like `property1 == property2` be expressed, whereas the Basic CQL2 conformance class only requires comparisons against literal values.
+This allows predicates like `property1 == property2` be expressed, whereas the Basic CQL conformance class only requires comparisons against literal values.

-Additionally, if an API implements the OGC API Features endpoint, it is **recommended** that the OAFeat Part 3 Filter, Features Filter, and Basic CQL2 conformance classes be implemented, which allow use of CQL filters against the OAFeat Part 1 Features endpoint (`/collections/{collectionId}/items`).
+Additionally, if an API implements the OGC API Features endpoint, it is **recommended** that the OAFeat Part 3 Filter, Features Filter, and Basic CQL conformance classes be implemented, which allow use of CQL filters against the OAFeat Part 1 Features endpoint (`/collections/{collectionId}/items`).
 Note that POST with a JSON body to the Features resource is not supported, as POST is used by the [Transaction Extension](../../ogcapi-features/extensions/transaction/README.md) for creating items.